 You need to whitelist the callback URL for your app in the Allowed Callback URLs field in your Application Settings.
 If you do not set any callback URL, your users will see a mismatch error when they log in.

 In your application's

-Info.plist file, register your iOS Bundle Identifer as a custom scheme:
+Info.plist file, register your iOS Bundle identifier as a custom scheme:

-Finally, go to your Client's Dashboard and make sure that Allowed Callback URLs contains the following:
+Go to your Dashboard Settings and make sure that the Allowed Callback URLs field contains the following callback URL: